Should You Use In-House or Outsourced Billing?

 In-House vs Outsourced Medical Billing

-By MedPrecision Editorial Team · Published
+By MedPrecision Operations Team · Published

 Why This Decision Matters More Than You Think

 Billing is the only department in your practice that directly generates revenue from the work every other department does.
-A poorly run billing operation does not just cost money in salaries — it loses money in uncollected revenue.
+A poorly run billing operation does cost money in salaries — it loses money in uncollected revenue.
 The difference between a high-performing billing operation and an average one is typically 5-15% of total collections.
 For a practice collecting $800,000 per year, that is $40,000-$120,000 in revenue that either reaches your bank account or does not.
 The in-house versus outsourced decision is really a question of which model delivers the best financial outcome for your specific practice.

 The Real Cost of In-House Billing